“Here comes the rain again, falling on my head like a memory, falling on my head like a new emotion…”

 It took me months of living with this fragrance, quite a few sleepless nights and a whirlpool of emotions to put my thoughts in writing.

 Because it’s personal and intimate.
 Again.
-It’s about things unspoken, soul-deep feelings that this perfume brought to surface, and Francesca bottles nuances of emotions, artistically expressing them in her creations.
+It’s about things unspoken, soul-deep feelings that this perfume brought to the surface, and Francesca bottles nuances of emotions, artistically expressing them in her creations.

 “This is a story about a lover’s secret encounter.
 Rich in natural raw materials, jasmin and leather are the protagonists of this perfume.
 The opening evokes the sparkling mood of the very moment they meet; attraction and romance then trap the lovers, and a narcotic Jasmin softened by a powdery rose, recreates this tension.
 Passion then takes over, with a sophisticated leather, developing on a chypré accord.”

-Well, this is not soft, powdery, divine kiss of Angel’s Dust, it’s not your inner, soul-deep glow, I-feel-sexy-in-my-skin-and- I-love-you- unconditionally feeling as with Under My Skin – this is not just another romantic sweet-and-tender love song.
+Well, this is not soft, powdery, the divine kiss of Angel’s Dust, it’s not your inner, soul-deep glow, I-feel-sexy-in-my-skin-and- I-love-you- unconditionally feeling as with Under My Skin – this is not just another romantic sweet-and-tender love song.
 Oh, no. It never is…

 The Lover’s Tale is intense and fatal from the first moment of secret lovers meeting: eyes locked, lips parted, pupils dilated.
 Its heavy breath is filled with the animalic roar of raw leather with a prominent barnyard tone at the beginning.
 Burning desire…